saikrishna1729/ansiblenotes/README.md

-# ansiblenotes
-Notes about ansible
+# Ansible Notes

+## Content

+### 1) Setup Control Node
+This section will discuss about how to setup a control node where you operate from.